williamPedersen/datacv/README.md

 # Data Scientist
 #### Technical skills: Python • React • SQL • JavaScript • C#

 I am proficient in handling and processing large datasets efficiently, with experience utilizing Python libraries such as NumPy and Pandas for data manipulation and analysis.
 I am skilled in training machine learning models to solve complex problems and evaluating their performance.
 During my master’s thesis, I designed and built neural networks using PyTorch, showcasing my ability to implement advanced deep learning solutions.
-Cool.

 ## Work experience
+**AI developer @ Sanos Group (_Marts 2023 - Now_)**
+- Implemented both backend and frontend solutions, including data modeling and SQL queries.
+Web development involved React, TypeScript, and Next.js.
+- Utilized Unit tests, Playwright, feature reviews, and code reviews to ensure bugs were prevented from being released.
+- Agile development practices were applied through daily stand-up meetings to keep everyone updated, with a Kanban board playing a key role in the development process.

-**Full Stack developer @ Youandx (_October 2023 - present_)**
+**Full Stack developer @ Youandx (_October 2023 - December 2024_)**
 - Implemented both backend and frontend solutions, including data modeling and SQL queries.
 Web development involved React, TypeScript, and Next.js.
 - Utilized Unit tests, Playwright, feature reviews, and code reviews to ensure bugs were prevented from being released.
 - Agile development practices were applied through daily stand-up meetings to keep everyone updated, with a Kanban board playing a key role in the development process.